 JFC: If we think about AIDS and the U.S. response to it, especially if we correlate that to the present response of the U.S. to COVID-19, we might begin to see some historical cycles around the way that the United States as a global superpower has also been the site of producing the very crises that become pandemics, such as HIV/AIDS and COVID-19.

-What often happens in the moment of crises, there’s an urgency to repair that which has already existed.
+What often happens in this case is that, in the moment of crises, there’s an urgency to repair that which has already existed.
 There’s a presumption that this is just a waystation, a momentary problem we’re experiencing.
 We just need to go back and fix the structures that are in place to make sure that we keep moving forward, in terms of progress.

-So, getting bio-medications, getting biomedical technologies, or getting medications has oftentimes been equated with ending the earlier part of the AIDS crisis.
-So, for instance, around 1995 to ’96, treatment activism within AIDS social movement was able to garner, was able to help to work with pharmaceutical corporations to gain—to get—new medications on the market.
-And that was an amazing, heavily impactful, momentous part of AIDS organizing.
+So, getting bio-medications, getting biomedical technologies, including medications, has oftentimes been equated with ending the earlier part of the AIDS crisis.
+So, for instance, around 1995-96, treatment activism within AIDS social movements was able to garner, was able to help to work with pharmaceutical corporations to get new medications on the market.
+That was an amazing, heavily impactful, momentous part of AIDS organizing.
 But that also meant that suddenly people began to believe that the crisis was over because certain people with access to medications were surviving.

-And that’s not true for most communities of color and the Global South, especially when we look at women of color and queer and trans people of color.
-We’re doing that again in COVID-19.
+Yet, that’s not true for most communities of color and the Global South, especially when we look at women of color and queer and trans people of color.
+I’ll try to end this response by saying this: We’re doing that again in COVID-19.

-NS: And just very quickly, I remember when doing research on an essay I was writing on the whitewashing of AIDS in the documentary How to Survive a Plague—I remember coming across AIDS activist protest poems written in the late ’80s, referencing U.S. wars in the Middle East, right?
-So, something like, “We’re dykes and fags and we’re here to shout.
-Desert Storm, get the fuck out!”
-Right?
-In reference to the occupation of the West Bank, Palestinian self-determination; the U.S. complicity with the Israeli military.
+NS: Sure.
+Sure.
+And just very quickly, I remember when doing research on an essay I was writing on the whitewashing of AIDS in the documentary How to Survive a Plague.
+I remember coming across AIDS activist protest poems written in the late ’80s, referencing US wars in the Middle East, right?
+So, such as -- I might be getting the exact quote wrong, but -- something like, “We’re dykes and fags and we’re here to shout.
+Desert Storm, get the fuck out!” right?
+These slogans referenced the occupation of the West Bank Palestinian self-determination; the US complicity with the Israeli military.

-So, when AIDS has been told through a lens of, you know, white male hagiography in texts such as The Normal Heart or How to Survive a Plague or Dallas Buyers Club, I think we lose track of the sexual genealogies and we frame the end of AIDS through arrival points of pills dropped into bodies.
+So, when AIDS has told through a lens of, you know, white male hagiography in texts such as The Normal Heart or How to Survive a Plague or Dallas Buyers Club, I think we lose track of these intersectional genealogies and we frame the end of the AIDS through arrival points of drugs into bodies.

-AJ: And then I would simply add two things.
-Criticizing a depiction of the history and ongoing response to AIDS as problematically whitewashing and heroicizing gay white men does not preclude the fact that they were heroes.
-So, I will say there was heroic, and continues to be heroic activities by gay white men.
+AJ: Yeah -- does not preclude the fact that they were heroes.
+So, I will say they were heroic, and continues to be heroic, activities by gay white men.
 And we acknowledge it.
-We thank it.
+We thank them for it.
 We thank them for it.
 We understand their human suffering and the toll that was played in that community.
 Those men are our friends and our allies.

 Our work is additive and reparative.
-It is to say there has also been heroism elsewhere and continues to be heroism elsewhere.
-It’s not to deny every single person who has suffered and also fought.
-So, heroicism, say, in the Native American communities in the United States, who Andrew Jolivette writes about in our anthology, for whom the suffering and trauma that they must engage in with courage and compassion starts from a different moment in history, starts from different villains, and continues historically in that way.
+It is to say there has also been heroicism elsewhere and continues to be heroicism elsewhere.
+It’s to value every single person who has suffered and also fought.
+So, heroicism, say, in the Native American communities in the United States, who Andrew Jolivette writes about in our anthology, for whom the suffering and trauma that they must engage in with courage and compassion starts from a different moment in history, starts from different villains, and continues historically in those ways.
 So it is embodied and enacted with a different beauty, their heroicism.

-In relation to whitewashing, I’m a white person, and there are lots of white people who have engaged actively and have suffered actively in the history of AIDS.
-However, the disproportionate violence, trauma, suffering, and numbers of this crisis has been enacted onto Black and Brown people, and continues to be so.
-Whitewashing means that we are not allowed to hear and see those stories, that they are not remembered, that they are not told—that those voices are not included, which are the majority experience of this ongoing pandemic and its related crises.
+In relation to whitewashing, I’m a white person and there are lots of white people who have engaged actively and have suffered actively in the history of AIDS.
+However, the disproportionate violence, trauma, suffering and numbers of this crisis has been enacted onto black and brown bodies, and continues to be so.
+Whitewashing means that we are not able to hear and see those stories, that they are not remembered, that they are not told -- that those voices are not included, which are the majority of the experience of this ongoing pandemic and its related crises

-Therefore, we don’t understand it properly.
-And we all suffer from that—white people, Brown people, people of color—if we don’t understand the complexity and density of the experiences and history of this crisis.
-And that is the problem with whitewashing: We all suffer.
+Therefore, we can’t understand it properly.
+And we all suffer from that -- white people, brown people, people of color -- if we don’t understand the complexity and density of the full range of experiences and history of this crisis.
+And that is the problem with whitewashing: we all suffer.